Pretty in pink: Japan’s top 10 cherry blossom spots

 To help usher in spring, we’ve picked 10 of Japan’s best cherry blossom spots for you.

 This park contains the ruins of 14th-century Nago Castle.
 The park also features thousands of cherry trees, which start to bloom as early as mid-January.
 Enjoy the view from the park’s hilltop observation deck.

-Located on Mount Senkoji in Onomichi City, this park has almost 10,000 cherry trees.
+Located on Mount Senkoji in Onomichi City, this park has close to 10,000 cherry trees.
 The park offers lovely views of the city and the islands of the Seto Inland Sea.
 The cherry blossoms make their appearance in early to mid-April.

 Stroll along the river and enjoy this park’s 5,000 cherry trees.
 You can also see them by taking a river cruise.
 The park includes buildings belonging to the Japan Mint, another of Japan’s top cherry blossom spots.

 With more than 30,000 cherry trees, Mount Yoshino reigns as king of the hill of Japan’s cherry blossom spots.
 The trees bloom in early to mid-April and create a stunning patchwork effect on the mountainside.

 The most popular park in Kyoto for hanami, this park stars a large cherry tree lit up at night.
 You can enter the park through Yasaka Shrine.
 The cherry blossoms reach their peak near the beginning of April.

 Another place famous for its illuminated cherry trees is this park in Joetsu, Niigata Prefecture.
 The park has more than 4,000 cherry trees, which start to bloom in early to mid-April.

 Shinjuku Gyoen, Tokyo

 This Tokyo park has more than 1,000 cherry trees, including late bloomers that help prolong hanami until late April.
 Shinjuku Gyoen also tends to have smaller crowds than Ueno Park, another popular cherry blossom spot in Tokyo.